Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 Legislation and Lawsuits

 With ongoing legislation and lawsuits, the potential impacts of NIL compensation continue to expand.
-In May 2024, the NCAA and five major athletic conferences reached a proposed settlement for the House v.
-NCAA lawsuit that would include payments for former and current athletes.
-Terms of the proposed settlement include a $2.75 billion payment to former athletes for NIL rights.
-It also provides for revenue-sharing where schools distribute revenues directly to student-athletes.
+In October 2024, a federal judge granted preliminary approval to the House v.
+NCAA proposed settlement.
+Terms of the proposed settlement include payments to former athletes for NIL rights and revenue-sharing distributions to current student-athletes.
+A final approval hearing is scheduled for April 7, 2025.

 In Rashada v.
 Hathcock, a current student-athlete at the University of Georgia (who formerly played at the University of Florida) alleges the University of Florida’s head football coach fraudulently induced him to attend by offering a $13 million NIL deal that was rescinded after signing.
 The athlete also alleged a different institution offered him a $9.5 million NIL deal that he turned down to attend the University of Florida.
-This lawsuit was filed in May 2024.
+The court heard oral arguments on a motion to dismiss in December 2024.

 Title IX